mmcc007/screenshots/README.md

 ````

 ## Modifying tests based on screenshots environment
-In some cases it is useful to know what screen size and locale you are currently testing with.
+In some cases it is useful to know what device, device type, screen size and locale you are currently testing with.
 To obtain this information in your test use:
 ```
-await config.retrieveEnv();
 final screenshotsEnv = config.screenshotsEnv;
 ```
 See https://github.com/flutter/flutter/issues/31609 for related `flutter driver` issue.